gem5bootcamp/bootcamp/slides/06-Contributing/03-gem5-at-home.md

 ## Running gem5 at home

-- gem5 performance qualities
+- gem5 performance qualities:
    - Single threaded
    - Consumes lots of RAM (if you want to model 32 GiB of memory, it needs 32 GiB of memory to model it)
    - Can take a lot of time
-- Because of this its best to run multiple experiments in parallel
+- Because of this its best to run multiple experiments in parallel.
 - Recommended hardware:
    - High single thread performance
    - Doesn't need many cores